 Gone are the days of parking up in the van on the golden sands at the base, and walking over on low tide.
 The whole approach route has undergone vast re-development, with driving now off limits to the public.

-Instead, a very elaborate causeway consisting of an elevated road, allows shuttle buses to ferry the visitors from a purpose built car and camper parking areas, a good couple of miles away.
+Instead, a very elaborate causeway consisting of an elevated road allows for shuttle buses to ferry visitors from a purpose built car and motorhome parking areas.
+These are all located a good couple of miles away.

-We actually stayed a few miles out on a different Aire, which was less expensive than the official camper parking.
-We then both walked and cycled across, rather than experience the crossing out of a bus window!
-The excellent cycle paths and walkways, make it a really enjoyable route.
+We then walked and cycled across to the Mont – rather than experience the crossing out of a bus window!
+The excellent cycle paths and walkways make it a really enjoyable route.
 However, this place gets so busy in peak season!

-Weather here can be hit and miss, Summers are a bit warmer than the UK, but you aren’t guaranteed the full blown sunshine and higher temperatures that you’ll get further South through France.
+One last thing – the weather here in Normandy can be hit and miss.
+Expect Summers to be a bit warmer than the UK but you aren’t guaranteed the full blown sunshine and higher temperatures that you’ll get further South through France.